What type of Gas Checks do you make?

 What about metal thickness?

-The gas checks sold by Sage's Outdoors are made to fit the average bullet mold.
+The gas checks sold by Sage's Outdoors are made to fit as specified.
 Our tool dies are designed to work with a certain metal thickness to produce the desired results.
 Therefore, the metal thickness is only one factor for best overall bullet fit.
-After years of receiving feedback from actual re-loaders and customer experience, we have made refinements to our tools and types of metals.
+After years of receiving feedback, we have made refinements to our tools and types of metals.
 Hardness and thickness all play a factor.
 Sage's Outdoors makes gas checks that fit the most commonly used cast bullets.
-Many of our gas checks are tested with different sizers such as the LEE push through type.
-The gas checks are made to crimp on securely.